Shrinking dynamic on multidimensional tropical series: Flow version of operators

 \begin{corollary} In the notation of Definition~\ref{def_generalweighteddistance}, for a point $\p\in\Omega^\circ$, for each $z\in\Omega$ we have \end{corollary}

-\begin{remark} \laber{rem_smooth} Suppose that $G_\p f=\Add_q^c f$.
-We can include the operator $\Add_q^c$ into a continuous family (flow) of operators This allows us to observe the tropical curve {\it during} the application of $\Add_q^c$, in other words, we look at the family of curves defined by tropical series $\Add_q^{ct}f$ for $t\in[0,1]$, this is a flow on the space of tropical series.
-See Figure~\ref{fig_ShrinkPhi}. \end{remark} Note that this defines a continuous dynamic since the curve changes by a continuous shrinking a face, explaining the name of operators.
+\begin{remark} Suppose that $G_\p f=\Add_q^c f$.
+We can include the operator $\Add_q^c$ into a continuous family (flow) of operators This allows us to observe the tropical hypersurface {\it during} the application of $\Add_q^c$, in other words, we look at the family of hypersurfaces defined by tropical series $\Add_q^{ct}f$ for $t\in[0,1]$, this is a continuous deformation (flow) in the space of tropical series.
+See Figure~\ref{fig_ShrinkPhi}. \end{remark} Note that this defines a continuous dynamic since the hypersurface changes by continuously shrinking a face, explaining the name of operators.